-These should appear on separate sheets; the places where they are to appear in the body of the text should be clearly marked in the Ms. All should be numbered consecutively with Arabic numerals.
+These may appear in the body of the text, provided that your MS is keyboarded using a standard word processor (Microsoft Word, Word Perfect, Wordstar) and that a 5 1/4" or a 3 1/2" diskette accompanies your submission.
+All should be numbered consecutively with Arabic numerals.
 (Do not use expressions like "the following table".)